 In a fit of post-Christmas lardiness, I was grubbing about on Strava looking for a challenge that would make me feel good about myself while requiring no extra effort (something like “5k over 30 days” or “100 metres and a sit down”), and wondering whether I could be bothered to run 10k at some point, when I saw the January challenge:

 “Oooh!”
 I thought, “ideal – I can test out my shin and see how far it will go, and get a trophy for doing whatever’s comfortable.”
 Cushy yet gratifying.

 I should not be allowed “oooh” moments on the internet.
 Not EVER.

 When I clicked on it, I discovered that you get a trophy for running over 200 km in January.

 Over 200 km

 I let that sink in.

 200 km isn’t a lot for some people, but I’m not a pro athlete, or marathon-runner, or any kind of “proper runner” – I’m a little round woman who likes hill-walking.
 I had no plans to run 7 km a day for 28 days in a row – my shin would crack again, and anyway I’m too busy.
-If I rest even one day in four, though, I have to run 9.5 km/day which is just stupidity on a stick.
+If I rest even one day in four, though, I have to run 9.5 km/day for the whole month which for me feels like stupidity on a stick.

 I started on Day 4 by trying to run the whole 200 km to get it over with: I managed 16 km.
 By day 5, my dog’s hiding from me, my kids laugh when they see me coming, and I’m walking like a duck.
 (Bear in mind, last time I raced a duck, the duck won.)